kornelia-kozaczewska/churn-prediction/README.md

 - `Avg_additional_charges_total`
 - `Age`

-These features provide **clear business insights**: customers with shorter contracts, lower attendance, and shorter lifetime are more likely to churn.
+In all models, **behavioral factors** are more important than demographic or promotional ones.

 ## Conclusion
-- Customer churn can be effectively predicted with **ML models (XGBoost, Gradient Boosting, RF, Logistic Regression)**.
+- Customer churn can be effectively predicted with **ML models (XGBoost, Gradient Boosting, Random Forest, Logistic Regression)**.
 - **XGBoost** showed the strongest performance (AUC > 0.96).
 - Business recommendations: focus on **longer contracts** and **increasing class attendance** to reduce churn.